How to Draw Eyebrows

 The balance of unity and variety (or similarity and difference) is one of the cornerstones of composition, and we can make great use of it when drawing this eyebrow.

 Let’s jump right into the tutorial and expand upon these guidelines!
-Or, download the reference photo of the eye I'm drawing, an infographic of this tutorial (below), and draw along with me.
+Or, download the reference photo of the eye I'm drawing, an infographic of this tutorial (higher up on this page), and draw along with me.

 I will be using Staedtler Mars Lumograph graphite pencils: HB, 2B and 4B.